ua-i2cat/gst-unity-bridge/README.md

 gcc -shared -fPIC -Wl,--no-as-needed `pkg-config --cflags --libs gstreamer-1.0 gstreamer-net-1.0 gstreamer-video-1.0` *.c -o libGstUnityBridge.so
 ```

+And then copy the resulting `libGstUnityBridge.so` to the `Assets\Plugins\Linux` folder of your Unity project.

 ## 3. TODO

 - Better error reporting (when sync fails, for example)
 - Allow using other synchronization mechanisms (NTP or PTP, for example)
-- Due to some unknown issue with the Android GStreamer audio sink, its presence breaks network synchronization.
+- Due to some unknown issue with the Android GStreamer audio sink, presence breaks network synchronization.
 - The Unity3D Editor loads all native plugins at startup, so it does not pick up changes you make later on. https://github.com/mrayy/mrayGStreamerUnity already took care of this.
+- iOS support
+- OSX support